jasoneveleth/hdcms-c/README.md

 So they might be helpful if things aren't working.
 </details>

+# Examples/Usage

+See the `examples/` directory for example usage.
+And see `./build/hdcms --help` for usage.

 # Design

 My `src/` directory has `main.c` (functions associated with CLI),